AI-HPC-Research-Team/AIPerf/README.Makefile.md

 In addition, `nnictl` offers a bash completion scripts, which will be installed to `/usr/share/bash-completion/completions` or `~/.bash_completion.d`.

-In some configuration, NNI will also install Node.js to `/usr/share/nni`.
+In some configuration, AAHwill also install Node.js to `/usr/share/nni`.

 All directories mentioned above are configurable.
 See next section for details.